msinghal10/msinghal10.github.io/_pages/about.md

 Recent News
 ======

+<span style="color:blue"> November 2025:</span> My Dialogue of Civilization proposal titled "Data and Moderation of Content in the European Union and its Implications" has been accepted.
+Excited to spend my upcoming Summer in Germany.
+[DOC: Link](https://goglobal.northeastern.edu/_portal/tds-program-brochure?programid=10837){:target="_blank"}.

 <span style="color:blue"> October 2025:</span> I am part of The NULab for Digital Humanities and Computational Social Science.

 <span style="color:blue"> September 2025:</span> Our poster titled "Characteristics of technology-facilitated abuse and safety strategies discussed in the Reddit community, r/stalking" has been accepted to Society for Social Work and Research Conference 2026.